j-noon/horrorhouse/README.md

  # User goals and Experiance

 ## Target-Audeince
-- age range from 12+ up to early 40s
+- age range from 12+ up to early 40s.
 - Any one who enjoys a good puzzle/brain teaser and cyber security learners.
-- horror puzzle gamers
+- horror puzzle gamers.

 ## 1st time vist goals
 - To have thier brains put to the test.
-- Engage there awarness to the page
+- Engage there awarness to the page.
 - The want to finish the game.

 ## Returning viewers
-- To progress in the game and learn some new stuff
+- To progress in the game and learn some new stuff.
+- find all the tokens and escape.
+- to re practice the modules and get more understanding in what theyve learnt.

 # Purpose of Horror House